ekmett/cadenza/bench/README.md

 that construct.
 Its simple counter can be optimized nearly to returning the limit;
 do not interpret that workload as general interpreter throughput. `Accumulate` performs a modular sum on every recursive step to measure a loop with useful work.
+`MutualAccumulate` performs the same sum through two alternating recursive roots, exercising the general tail-call trampoline rather than only frame reuse in a self-tail loop.
+Its setup checks the result against a closed-form sum.

 `CapturedClosure` measures escaping closure creation; use JMH's GC profiler to compare bytes allocated per operation as well as throughput.
 Its `base` parameter